Police warn suspects still at large in double, overnight shooting

 BATTLE CREEK, Mich. — Police are reporting suspects related to a double shooting overnight are still at large.

-Near the first block of Euclid Avenue in Battle Creek, police stopped a car and located a man, 20, with a gunshot wound to his leg inside just before 1 a.m.
-Thursday.
+Just before 1 a.m. on Thursday, near the first block of Euclid Avenue in Battle Creek, police stopped a car and located a man, 20, with a gunshot wound to his leg inside.

 The man, 30, was taken into surgery for a gunshot wound to his torso.
 He is currently listed in critical condition, according to police.